Gonzalo de Aguilera Munro: Spanish Civil War

+You know what's wrong with Spain?
+Modern plumbing!
+In healthier times - I mean healthier times spiritually you understand - plague and pestilence could be counted on to thin down the Spanish masses...
+Now with modern sewage disposal and the like they multiply too fast.
+The masses are no better than animals, you understand, and you can't expect them not to become infected with the virus of bolshevism.
+After all, rats and lice carry the plague.

 He also told the American reporter Hubert R. Knickerbocker:

 We are going to execute fifty thousand people in Madrid.
 And it doesn’t matter where [President] Azaña and [Prime Minister] Largo Caballero or the rest of them try to escape to, because even if it takes us years hunting them down around the entire world, we’ll catch them and kill every last one of them...
 What you fail to understand is that any stupid democrat, or whatever they want to call themselves, blindly serves the goals of the red revolution.
 All democrats are slaves of Bolshevism.
 Hitler is the only one who knows how to recognize a Red when he sees one...
 We must destroy the brood of red schools that the so-called Republic set up to teach slaves to rebel.
 The masses only need to read enough to understand orders.
 We must restore the authority of the Church.
 The slaves need it to teach them how to behave...
 It’s deplorable that women vote.
 No one should vote, least of all women...
-In our state, people will have the freedom to keep their mouths shut.
+In our state, people will have the freedom to keep their mouths shut.de Alba de Yeltes, in his capacity as a press officer, was involved in the Nationalist attempt to hide responsibility for the bombing of Guernica.
+He participated in the Battle of Santander alongside the Navarrese brigades, and entered the city on 24 August 1937 two hours ahead of the rest of the Nationalist forces.
+Accompanying the Moroccan troops who entered Barcelona in January 1939, de Alba de Yeltes entered the office of Lluís Companys, President of the Generalitat, and stole his radio set.